neondatabase/website/content/docs/manage/database-access.md

     Similarly, you'd grant privileges for sequences and other objects as needed.

-    That said, the initial command will allow `dev_users` to create new schemas within the database.
+    That said, the `GRANT` command above allows users with the `dev_users` role to create new schemas within the database.
 But for pre-existing schemas and their objects, you need to grant permissions explicitly.
     </Admonition>

 3. Create a development branch.
 Name it something like `dev1`.
 See [Create a branch](/docs/manage/branches#create-a-branch) for instructions.